SecureApiGateway/secure-api-gateway-ob-uk/README.md

 ## Postman Collection

 This repository includes a [Postman Collection](postman) for configuring the FIDC tenant and testing the deployment.
+> Follow the instructions on [postman section](postman/readme.md) to prepare the postman client environment.

 Required steps for testing are as follows